joan325/TheReckoner/src/content/blog/advice-flirting-with-nerds.md

 ---
-title: b'Advice: Flirting with Nerds'
+title: "Advice: Flirting with Nerds"
-pubDate: b'2019-11-01T03:14:22.270Z'
+pubDate: "2019-11-01T03:14:22.270Z"
 description: "Article about stuff."
-author: b'Mahyar Yousefzadeh'
+author: "Mahyar Yousefzadeh"
 heroImage: "/blog-placeholder-3.jpg"
-tags: ["News"]
+tags: ["Uncategorized"]
 ---

 After extensive research, we’ve been able to determine a few choice selections of the finest courting processes in the past three hundred years.
 Like all people, nerds react differently to different mating rituals, based on their natural dispositions.

 Consider trying: “Are you a parking ticket because you’ve got fine written all over you\!”